siteorigin/docs/page-builder/hooks/widget-form.md

 #### Filter: siteorigin_panels_widget_form

 The `siteorigin_panels_widget_form` filter allows you to filter the form HTML prior to output.
-This will allow you to override form markup and implement an custom renderer.
+This will allow you to override form markup and implement a custom renderer.

 #### Parameters